JavierAntoran/tiger-costume-voice-conversion/README.md

 This is shown in the [Run_Models.ipynb](https://github.com/JavierAntoran/tiger-costume/blob/master/Notebooks/Run_Models.ipynb) Notebook.

-Note that you will have to run the notebook yourself as plotly plots are not displayed automatically.
+Note that you will have to run the notebook yourself as Plotly plots are not displayed automatically.

 In the following image we show the conversion of a word's fundamental frequency.
-Although the predicted values are temporarily alligned with the source values, they take the shape of the target waveform.
-Additionally, we can see how MLPG uses slope information in order to produce a smooth output.\\
+Although the predicted values are temporarily aligned with the source values, they take the shape of the target waveform.
+Additionally, we can see how MLPG uses slope information in order to produce a smooth output.\
 <img src="images/mlpg_f0.png" width="500" height="300" />

 ## Running the voice conversion